whoward/docs/docs/tutorials/php.md

 {
   title: "PHP",
-  description: "Using PHP to run selenium tests on Sauce Labs",
+  description: "How to run Selenium tests on Sauce Labs using PHP",
   category: 'Tutorials',
-  image: '/images/tutorials/PHP-logo.png',
+  index: 2,
-  index: 2
+  image: '/images/tutorials/PHP-logo.png'
 }

 ## Getting started with the Sausage library